jadiagaurang/minify-all-cli/README.md

 Usage: -s <source> -d <destination>

 Options:
       --help                Show help                                     [boolean]
-      --version          Show version number                           [boolean] -j, --skipJS           Should minify JS the file or skip it?         [boolean] -c, --skipCSS          Should minify CSS the file or skip it?        [boolean] -h, --skipHTML         Should minify HTML the file or skip it?       [boolean] -g, --doGzip           Should gzip the file or skip it?              [boolean] -m, --skipFileMasks    Partial Filder Path to skip it over            [string] -i, --ignoreFileMasks  Partial Filder Path to ignore it over          [string] -f, --configFile       Specifies a json configuration file for the UglifyJS, CSSNano and HTML Minifier module     [string] -l, --logLevel         Set log level to print warn, log, error, fatal messages                                 [string] -p, --processCount     Specifies process count to set maximum degree of parallelism                                 [number]
+      --version             Show version number                           [boolean] -j, --skipJS              Should minify JS the file or skip it?         [boolean] -c, --skipCSS             Should minify CSS the file or skip it?        [boolean] -h, --skipHTML            Should minify HTML the file or skip it?       [boolean] -g, --doGzip              Should gzip the file or skip it?              [boolean] -m, --skipFileMasks       Partial Filder Path to skip it over            [string] -e, --skipFileExtensions  File Extensions to skip it over                 [array] -i, --ignoreFileMasks     Partial Filder Path to ignore it over          [string] -f, --configFile          Specifies a json configuration file for the UglifyJS, CSSNano and HTML Minifier module     [string] -l, --logLevel            Set log level to print warn, log, error, fatal messages                                 [string] -p, --processCount        Specifies process count to set maximum degree of parallelism                                 [number]
 ```

 ## CLI Example